mbledek/Radio-Broadcasting-Bot/README.md

  - `/dodaj <id>` - adds a song to queue (given that you're an admin)
  - `/zestawienie <timespan>` - shows top 10 tracks in a given timespan
  - `/losowe` - adds 3 random songs from a playlist
+ - `/clear` - clears the list of today's played tracks

  # Configuration
  Remember to edit the config.py file: